null Skip to main content

 Starting at 6 inches and 1 foot from the bottom edge, place a snow guard in the center of each valley, in a staggered pattern, across the entire roof area.
 Go up the roof 4'6" and 5' and repeat the staggered pattern of guards using the same staggered pattern as below.
 Do not exceed 5 feet vertically between rows of guards.
 For Example: if your roof sheets are 10 feet long, your roof would require a row at 6 inches and 1 foot from the bottom and at 4'6" and 5' up from the bottom.
 All upper roof areas must have snow retention installed before installing snow guards on a lower roof.
 When possible, always attempt to divide the roof areas into equal sections, with equal distance between rows, without exceeding the manufacturer's maximum placement guidelines.
 For panels wider than 16", please scroll down to see the next drawing below.
 Never isolate areas of snow guards such as just over doorways or vent pipes.

-Layout: 2 snow guards per panel flat, staggered 6" apart
+Layout: 2 guards per flat, staggered 6″ apart.

 Starting at 6 inches and 1 foot from the bottom edge, place 2 snow guards equally spaced apart in the valley, in a staggered pattern, across the entire roof area.
 Go up the roof 4'6" and 5' and repeat the staggered pattern of guards using the same staggered pattern as below.
 Do not exceed 5 feet vertically between rows of guards.
 For Example: if your roof sheets are 10 feet long, your roof would require a row at 6 inches and 1 foot from the bottom and at 4'6" and 5 feet up from the bottom.
 All upper roof areas must have snow retention installed before installing snow guards on a lower roof.
 When possible, always attempt to divide the roof areas into equal sections, with equal distance between rows, without exceeding the manufacturer's maximum placement guidelines.
 Never isolate areas of snow guards such as just over doorways or vent pipes.